This post may contain affiliate links. Please read our disclosure policy.

 chocolate mousse in glass dessert bowl topped with whipped cream and chocolate shavings on dark plate with metal spoon

-Chilling The Mousse
+Chilling this Easy Chocolate Mousse

 Similar to why it’s necessary to chill the mixing bowl before beating the heavy cream, chilling the mousse once its made will stiffen and stabilize the mousse.
 As the mousse sets in the fridge, it will become firm (scoop able) but also light and airy!

-• Mousse will keep for 2-3 days in the fridge.
+• Storage: Mousse will keep for 2-3 days in the fridge.
 Be sure to cover the individual containers with plastic wrap to ensure the mousse stays fresh.

-• Top the mousse with homemade whipped cream.
+• Topping: Top the mousse with homemade whipped cream.
 I like the contrast between the rich chocolate mousse and the light whipped cream topping!

 chocolate mousse with scoop removed in glass dessert bowl topped with whipped cream and chocolate shavings on dark plate with metal spoon